RezaRahemtola/Area/docs/architecture/devops.md

 - A self-hosted GitHub Actions runner for some of our Action runs (like the Production deployment which can take some time) as GitHub free-tier only includes 3000 minutes of workflows runs per month for private repositories (which is currently the case) and we need way more than that for all our runs.
+- Branch protection settings are also activated to avoid merges on the production branch if CI runs are not passing or if not enough people have validated the changes.